Aviansh-e/Logic_Minimization/README.md

   Work Done:-
   Espresso Algorithm:-
     ---Why
-        (1)..Get Efficient solution of minterm of any variable.
+        (1)..Get Efficient solution of minterm of any number of the variable  and it us more efficient than the KMAP in time complexity
-        (2).. less time taken for computing the for the any variables.